-- Install 2,860 new electric vehicle charging sites and 17 hydrogen fueling stations.
+- Install 7,100 new electric vehicle charging sites and 17 hydrogen fueling stations.

-- Demonstrate and deploy more that 700 medium and heavy duty natural gas and hybrid-electric trucks
+- Demonstrate and deploy more than 1,500 medium and heavy duty natural gas and hybrid-electric trucks.

-For complete details of past and future funding allocations for the Alternative and Renewable Fuel and Vehicle Technology Program see the 2011-2012 Committee Investment Plan.
+For complete details of future funding allocations for the Alternative and Renewable Fuel and Vehicle Technology Program see the 2016-2017 Investment Plan.